TechExeter/conference-2019/_speakers/tom-mason.md

 ---

-The world is moving to docker, but are you taking the necessary steps to keep yourself safe ?
+Containerisation, particularly docker has gained massive traction over the last few years - over 40% of large production deployments are using docker, and over half of those are using orchestration.

+Containerisation in production offers many benefits - speedy deployments, easy rollbacks, great compatibility, maintainability and good integration with testing and deployment tools but security is often an afterthought.

-We’ll go through methods to reduce your exposure to security issues running containers in production.
+In this talk we’ll go through some methods to reduce your exposure to security issues running containers in production.